Schneider National (NYSE:SNDR) Issues FY 2021 Earnings Guidance

-Several equities research analysts recently commented on the company.
-Credit Suisse Group set a $21.41 price objective on Schneider National and gave the company a buy rating in a research report on Wednesday, July 14th.
-Cowen raised Schneider National from a market perform rating to an outperform rating and increased their price objective for the company from $30.00 to $32.00 in a research report on Wednesday, September 15th.
-Citigroup dropped their price objective on Schneider National from $26.00 to $24.00 and set a neutral rating on the stock in a research report on Wednesday, July 14th.
-TheStreet raised Schneider National from a c+ rating to a b rating in a research report on Monday, August 30th.
-Finally, Morgan Stanley increased their target price on Schneider National from $32.00 to $35.00 and gave the company an overweight rating in a report on Monday, August 2nd.
-One investment analyst has rated the stock with a sell rating, ten have given a hold rating and seven have given a buy rating to the company.
-According to MarketBeat, the company presently has an average rating of Hold and a consensus target price of $25.71.
+A number of research firms have weighed in on SNDR.
+Wells Fargo & Company decreased their target price on shares of Schneider National from $24.00 to $21.00 and set an underweight rating on the stock in a research note on Tuesday, July 13th.
+Citigroup decreased their target price on shares of Schneider National from $26.00 to $24.00 and set a neutral rating on the stock in a research note on Wednesday, July 14th.
+Raymond James began coverage on shares of Schneider National in a research note on Friday, September 10th.
+They issued a market perform rating on the stock.
+TheStreet raised shares of Schneider National from a c+ rating to a b rating in a research note on Monday, August 30th.
+Finally, Morgan Stanley raised their price target on shares of Schneider National from $32.00 to $35.00 and gave the stock an overweight rating in a report on Monday, August 2nd.
+One analyst has rated the stock with a sell rating, ten have assigned a hold rating and seven have given a buy rating to the company.
+According to data from MarketBeat.com, the company has an average rating of Hold and a consensus target price of $25.71.

-The business also recently announced a quarterly dividend, which will be paid on Monday, January 10th.
-Stockholders of record on Friday, December 10th will be issued a $0.07 dividend.
-This represents a $0.28 dividend on an annualized basis and a dividend yield of 1.12%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, January 10th.
+Investors of record on Friday, December 10th will be given a $0.07 dividend.
 The ex-dividend date is Thursday, December 9th.
-Schneider National’s dividend payout ratio (DPR) is 22.40%.
+This represents a $0.28 dividend on an annualized basis and a yield of 1.08%.
+Schneider National’s dividend payout ratio (DPR) is presently 22.40%.

+In other Schneider National news, EVP David L. Geyer sold 41,000 shares of Schneider National stock in a transaction on Monday, November 1st.
+The shares were sold at an average price of $25.28, for a total value of $1,036,480.00.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Insiders own 34.55% of the company’s stock.

 A hedge fund recently raised its stake in Schneider National stock.
-Morgan Stanley lifted its stake in Schneider National, Inc. (NYSE:SNDR) by 21.8% in the second quarter, according to the company in its most recent 13F filing with the SEC.
-The firm owned 3,365,180 shares of the company’s stock after purchasing an additional 603,114 shares during the quarter.
-Morgan Stanley owned about 1.89% of Schneider National worth $73,260,000 at the end of the most recent reporting period.
-Institutional investors own 25.65% of the company’s stock.
+Morgan Stanley boosted its stake in shares of Schneider National, Inc. (NYSE:SNDR) by 21.8% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 3,365,180 shares of the company’s stock after buying an additional 603,114 shares during the quarter.
+Morgan Stanley owned 1.89% of Schneider National worth $73,260,000 as of its most recent filing with the Securities and Exchange Commission.
+Hedge funds and other institutional investors own 25.33% of the company’s stock.

 About Schneider National